 From the PE Side of the Table

-Having sat on the buy-side of these transactions during my years at Arle Capital Partners (now Bancroft Group), I can tell you exactly how buyer QoE firms think.
+Having worked in financial control across PE-backed portfolio companies during my years at Arle Capital Partners (now Bancroft Group), I can tell you exactly how buyer QoE firms think.
 If a seller can't immediately produce documentation supporting an add-back, it gets removed.
 Not reduced — removed.
 The burden of proof is entirely on the seller, and most sellers aren't ready for that standard of evidence.

 The companies that command premium multiples aren't necessarily better businesses.
 They're businesses that have done the work to prove they're good businesses — with organized financials, clean documentation, and a narrative that matches the numbers.
-That's what Meridian was missing.
+That's what most unprepared sellers are missing.

 The Audit: Where the Money Was Hiding

-My first two weeks were spent doing what I call a "financial forensics" pass — not looking for fraud, but for value that was being obscured by poor documentation, inconsistent classification, and accounting choices that understated the company's true earning power.
+The first two weeks of this kind of engagement are a "financial forensics" pass — not looking for fraud, but for value that is being obscured by poor documentation, inconsistent classification, and accounting choices that understate the company's true earning power.

 1. Undocumented Add-Backs: $400K Recovered

-Meridian's reported EBITDA included $187K in expenses the mock QoE had flagged as personal.
-But when I dug into the details, only about $62K was genuinely non-business.
-The remaining $125K was legitimate — it was just poorly documented.
+Reported EBITDA in this example includes $187K in expenses the mock QoE has flagged as personal.
+When the detail is examined, only about $62K is genuinely non-business.
+The remaining $125K is legitimate — it is just poorly documented.

-David's vehicle lease, for example, was flagged entirely as personal.
-But he drove 34,000 miles per year visiting client sites.
-The mileage logs existed — they were just sitting in a spreadsheet on his assistant's computer, never connected to the expense.
-Once we attached the logs, allocated business vs. personal use, and prepared a schedule with monthly detail, $47K of that lease became a defensible add-back.
+The founder's vehicle lease, for example, has been flagged entirely as personal.
+But the founder drives 34,000 miles a year visiting client sites.
+The mileage logs exist — they're just sitting in a spreadsheet on an assistant's computer, never connected to the expense.
+Once the logs are attached, business vs. personal use allocated, and a schedule with monthly detail prepared, $47K of that lease becomes a defensible add-back.

-I also found $275K in additional add-backs that hadn't been identified at all.
-These included above-market rent paid to a related-party entity ($112K above fair market value, supported by a commercial appraisal we commissioned), a one-time litigation settlement ($88K) that had been expensed but not called out as non-recurring, and duplicate insurance coverage ($75K) that resulted from keeping the legacy broker after the PE acquisition.
+This kind of forensic pass typically also surfaces $275K in additional add-backs that hadn't been identified at all.
+These include above-market rent paid to a related-party entity ($112K above fair market value, supported by a commercial appraisal), a one-time litigation settlement ($88K) that had been expensed but not called out as non-recurring, and duplicate insurance coverage ($75K) from keeping the legacy broker after the PE acquisition.

 $400K